gray_block.jpg (1)

 Essential Functions

-3. Meet with program applicants to discuss access to college and its programs.
-Assist students with Admissions and Financial Aid process.
+3. Meet with high school seniors (in person, group, phone, email, and/or web) to discuss access to college and its programs.
+Follow up with student inquiries.

 Required Behaviors, Competencies, and Skills

-Maintain accurate knowledge of college programs and resources
+Maintain accurate knowledge of college programs and resources, reach out to provide these resources to the community building positive relationships with college stakeholders

 Interpersonal skills:

-Be available and respond timely to student needs
+Be available and respond timely to student needs, consistently providing exemplary customer service

 Maintain professionalism and a positive attitude in communications with students and staff